Return to top

 Ingredients for savory masala oats recipe on a white background.

-Sauté: Heat the oil and sauté the cumin seeds for 30 seconds.
+Saute cumin seeds: I heat the oil over a medium-high heat and saute the cumin seeds for 30 seconds.

 Cumin seeds sauteeing in oil in a large pot.